rubiefawn/remedy/knowledge-and-treasure/tricks-and-weapons.md

 #### Mastery

 When casting this trick with mastery, the casting time is 1 action or bonus action instead.
 {% endhint %}

+### Whisper

+_Synthetic magic_
+**Components** V, M \(a short piece of copper wire\)
+**Casting Time** 1 action
+**Range** 120 feet
+**Duration** Instantaneous

+You speak aloud a message intended for one creature within range.
+The target \(and only the target\) can hear the words you speak.
+Your lips cannot be read while speaking in this way.

+You can cast this spell through solid objects if you are familiar with the target and know it is beyond the barrier.
+Magical silence, 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 4 feet of wood or dirt blocks the spell.
+The spell doesn’t have to follow a straight line and can travel freely around corners or through openings.

+{% hint style="info" %}
+#### Incompetence <a id="incompetence"></a>

+When casting this spell without aptitude, your lips can be read as if you were silently mouthing the words.

+#### Mastery

+When casting this spell with mastery, this spell requires no components, and the message is transmitted completely telepathically.
+{% endhint %}

 ## Weapons